Rapid Recap: Depth chart reveals

 Hearing that there is plenty of depth behind those stars is a great sign and something that is very comforting to hear.
 They are hoping to have as many as 18 players on each side of the ball that they can count on this season.

 There's even upwards of 15 freshmen ready to at least see special teams work.
-They will have to make decisions on some of them and choose whether or not to deploy them, and if so, how much.
+They will have choose whether or not to deploy them, and if so, how often.
 The redshirt rule of four games will come into play.

 TRUE FRESHMEN SPOTLIGHTED